Anti-C*-algebras: Ideals

 \begin{question} In what sense is the decomposition in Theorem~\ref{prop:0212231} unique?
 In particular, if $M$ and $N$ are C*-ternary rings, with *-isomorphic normed standard embeddings, does it follow that $M$ and $N$ are isomorphic? \end{question}

-\begin{question} If $M$ is a C*-ternary ring, is the map $I\mapsto {\mathcal A}(I)$ in Proposition~\ref{prop:0410233} from closed ideals of $M$ to closed ideals of ${\mathcal A}(M)$ surjective?
-In the special case that $M$ is a TRO, this has been proved in \cite[Prop.\ 2.7]{Skeide}. \end{question}
+\begin{question} If $M$ is a C*-ternary ring, is the map $I\mapsto \widehat {\mathcal A}(I)$ in Proposition~\ref{prop:0410233} from closed ideals of $M$ to closed self-adjoint two-sided ideals of ${\mathcal A}(M)$ surjective?
+In the special case that $M$ is a TRO (and hence ${\mathcal A}(M)$ is a C*-algebra), this has been proved in \cite[Prop.\ 2.7]{Skeide}. \end{question}

 \begin{question} If $M$ is a C*-ternary ring, then its bidual $M^{**}$ is a C*-ternary ring (\cite[Theorem 2]{LanRus83}).
 What is the relation between $L(M)^{**}$ and $L(M^{**})$, between $R(M)^{**}$ and $R(M^{**})$, between ${\mathcal A}(M)^{**}$ and ${\mathcal A}(M^{**})$?\end{question}